 10 Very Good Reasons to Defend Agasint Consumer Collection Lawsuit:

-- You may have a Good Defense - I recently represented a client in a case where I succeeded in defeating the creditors claim of over sixty three thousand dollars by
+You may have a Good Defense - I represented a client in a case where I succeeded in defeating the creditors claim of over sixty three thousand dollars by proving

-proving that the creditor's claim was barred by the Statute of Limitations.
-The major reason consumers have complete defense in a significant number of collection cases is because of
+that the creditor's claim was barred by the Statute of Limitations.
+The major reason consumers have complete defense in a significant number of collection cases is because of the

-original creditors have written off.
+original creditors have written off as uncollectible.
 These debt claims are subject to legitimate defenses and or reasonable settlement.

-- Counterclaims Can Result in the Recovery of Damages and Attorney Fees - In many collection actions the consumer will have significant defenses and counterclaims.
-Being able to
+Counterclaims Can Result in the Recovery of Damages and Attorney Fees - In many collection actions the consumer will have defenses and counterclaims.
+Being able to raise

-raise consumer claims as counterclaims has both advantages and disadvantages.
+consumer claims as counterclaims has both advantages and disadvantages.
 Some advantages are that filing fees are avoided and federal claims stay in state court.
-Legal representation can thus
+Legal representation can thus result

 an impact on their credit record.
 If the case is dismissed the consumer can take action to insure that credit reports indicate that the current balance of the debt is now reported as zero.